 Table of Contents

 ‘Should I hire a property manager?’
-Many landlords contemplate at one point or another this question, and for a good reason.
+Many landlords contemplate on this at some point, and for a good reason.
 As your business grows and you add additional properties to your portfolio, or you move out of town or state, it becomes increasingly difficult to self-manage.
-Even if you own one rental property, the legal and financial aspects of self-managing your rental are sufficient to cause headaches.
+Even if you own a single rental property, the legal and financial aspects of self-managing your rental are sufficiently complex to cause headaches.

 Whether you are contemplating the idea of hiring a property manager, or you are already in search of a property management company for your rental investment, you’ve landed well.
-In this guide, we’ll walk you through why, when, and how to hire a property manager.
+In this guide, we’ll walk you through why you may need a professional to manage your rental, when to ask for help, and how to hire a property manager.

 But let’s start with some definitions.